 What the Word Means

 The Sanskrit word तात्कालिक (Tatkalika) means "of that moment", "instantaneous", or "pertaining to the present time".
 In the rectification literature it carries a specific technical sense: a Tatkalika quantity is one that depends on the exact moment of birth, not on the broader date or place.
 The Pranapada Sphuta is a Tatkalika quantity.
 The Lagna is a Tatkalika quantity.
-The hour-of-day, the time elapsed since sunrise, the time remaining until sunset, are all Tatkalika quantities.
+The hour-of-day, the elapsed time since sunrise, and the moving Lagna degree are all Tatkalika quantities.
 Classical Jyotish leans on these moment-bound numbers because they are the parts of the chart that change fastest with a small adjustment to the recorded time, and that fast change is precisely what rectification needs.

 By contrast, the slower elements of the chart, the Moon's sign, the Sun's degree, the longitude of Saturn, change very little across an hour and so cannot, by themselves, distinguish two candidate times within that hour.
 They form the stable backdrop.
 The Tatkalika tests are the foreground.
 Together they produce the layered diagnostic that classical rectification depends on.